 The body, when directly known, completely comprehended, detached from, and let go of, possesses the capability of resulting in the wearing away of suffering.
 Touch, when directly known, completely comprehended, detached from, and let go of, possess the capability of resulting in the wearing away of suffering.
 Body-consciousness, when directly known, completely comprehended, detached from, and let go of, possesses the capability of resulting in the wearing away of suffering.
 Body-contact, and whatever feeling arises conditioned by body-contact, all, when directly known, completely comprehended, detached from, and let go of, possess the capability of resulting in the wearing away of suffering.

-The mind, when directly known, completely comprehended, relinquished, and cleared away, possesses the capability to bring about the ending of suffering.
+The mind, when directly known, completely comprehended, relinquished, and cleared away, possesses the capability to bring about the end of suffering.
 Mental objects, when directly known, completely comprehended, detached from, and let go of, possess the capability of resulting in the wearing away of suffering.
 Mind-consciousness, when directly known, completely comprehended, detached from, and let go of, possesses the capability of resulting in the wearing away of suffering.
-Mind-contact, and whatever feeling arises conditioned by mind-contact, whether it be pleasant, painful or neither pleasant-nor-painful, all, when directly known, completely comprehended, relinquished, and cleared away, possess the capability to bring about the ending of suffering.
+Mind-contact, and whatever feeling arises conditioned by mind-contact, whether it be pleasant, painful or neither pleasant-nor-painful, all, when directly known, completely comprehended, relinquished, and cleared away, possess the capability to bring about the end of suffering.